haruch1ka/tauriLocalApp/README.md

 # tauri win app

-The Adobe script execution app for Windows ,made by Tauri.
+The Adobe script execution app for Windows , using Tauri.

 ## Recommended IDE Setup